Wednesday 21 May 1941

 Convoy OB 325 departs from Liverpool.

-Canadian minesweeper HMCS Drummondville is launched at Montreal.
+Canadian minesweeper HMCS Drummondville is launched in Montreal.

 U-129 (Kapitänleutnant Nicolai Clausen) and U-402 (Kapitänleutnant Freiherr S. von Forstner) are commissioned, U-156 and U-208 are launched, and U-170 is laid down.